thokall/sc/README.md

 ## Longevity-Scilife

 Temporary data and script for Scilife drop-in.
-Workflow and scripts can be viewed [here](http://royfrancis.github.io/sc/).
+This is html page for [this](https://github.com/royfrancis/sc) repo.